LydiaMT/serverless-api/README.md

 ✨ Dependencies: uuid, dynamoose

-- Create one table for one data model at Dynamo DB
+- Create one table for one data model at DynamoDB
 - Create a `Dynamoose` schema to define the structure of your table
 - Write lambda functions that will separately perform the proper CRUD operation on the database
 - Create your routes using API Gateway